-

 [Abstract]

-Abstract: This paper explores the impacts of transportation infrastructure on U.S. retail markets.
-The identification strategy relies on variation in historical transportation infrastructure.
-Using detailed scanner data, I examine the effects of U.S. interstate highways on various aspects of consumer welfare.
-First, the findings indicate that interstate highways reduce prices and expenditures on retail goods and improve the quality of goods purchased by consumers.
-Second, interstate highways not only increase the supply of unique products in stores but also the variety of products purchased by consumers.
-Finally, the analysis reveals that interstate highways reduce the retail price index for both low and high-income consumers.
-Accounting for the costs of construction and maintenance, counterfactual analyses show that interstate highways enhance consumer welfare.
+Abstract: This paper explores the impact of transportation infrastructure on U.S. retail markets and leverages historical variation in transportation networks.
+Using detailed scanner data, I examine how interstate highways affect consumer welfare.
+The analysis shows that interstate highways reduce prices and expenditures on retail goods while improving product quality.
+They also expand both the supply of unique products in stores and the variety of goods consumers purchase.
+A one percent increase in highway stocks lowers the CES retail price index by about 0.14 percent.
+Welfare gains are positive across all income groups but roughly twice as large for higher-income consumers.
+Accounting for construction and maintenance costs, counterfactual welfare analyses indicate that additional interstate highways enhance consumer welfare.

 -

-"Regional Price Indexes and Stimulus Payments Allocation", revise and resubmit,
+"Regional Price Indexes and Stimulus Payments Allocation" (under review).

 [Abstract]